sfw/comanda/README.md

 ![Demo](comanda-demo.gif)

-COMandA is a command-line tool that enables the composition of Large Language Model (LLM) operations using a YAML-based Domain Specific Language (DSL).
-It simplifies the process of creating and managing agentic workflows composed of downloads, files, text, images, documents, multiple providers and multiple models.
+Comanda is a command-line tool that enables the composition of Large Language Model (LLM) operations using a YAML-based workflow.
+It simplifies the process of creating and managing agentic workflows.

 Think of each step in a YAML file as the equivalent of a Lego block.
 You can chain these blocks together to create more complex structures which can help solve problems.

-Create YAML 'recipes' and use `comanda process` to execute the recipe file.
+Create YAML workflow 'recipes' and use `comanda process` to execute the recipe file.

-COMandA allows you to use the best provider and model for each step and compose information pipelines that combine the stregths of different LLMs.
-It supports multiple LLM providers (OpenAI, Anthropic, Google, X.AI, Ollama) and provides extensible DSL capabilities for defining complex information workflows.
+Comanda allows you to use the best provider and model for each step and compose workflows that combine the stregths of different LLMs.
+It supports multiple LLM providers (Anthropic, Deepseek, Google, Local models via Ollama, OpenAI, and X.AI) and offers the ability to chain these models together by passing outputs from one step to inputs in the next step.

 ## Features